desidude03/news-aggregator-api/README.md

     php artisan migrate

+Run the database seeders

+    php artisan db:seed

 Start the local development server

     php artisan serve

 You can now access the server at http://localhost:8000

+fetch and store articles from NewsAPI (**Set API key in .env as NEWSAPI_API_KEY before fetching or running cron**)

+    php artisan news:newsApi

+fetch and store articles from New York Times (**Set API key in .env as NYTIMES_API_KEY before fetching or running cron**)

+    php artisan news:nyTimes

+fetch and store articles from The Guardian (**Set API key in .env as GUARDIAN_API_KEY before fetching or running cron**)

+    php artisan news:guardian

+You can now access the API Docs at http://127.0.0.1:8000/docs

 Run Test cases